ismaelJimenez/finance/README.md

   print(Finance.fv(rate: 0.07 / 12, nper: 30 * 12, pmt: -100, pv: -1000));
 ```

-Thus, saving $1000 today and then $100 a month at 7% annual interest leads to $130,113.59 available to spend in 30 years.
+Thus, saving $1000 today and then $100 a month at 7% annual interest leads to $130,113.59 available to spend in 30 years from now.

 ## Payments calculation